 Through a variety of programs and engagements, including U.S. educational and cultural exchanges, regional exchanges, and seed funding, YSEALI seeks to build the leadership capabilities of youth in the region, strengthen ties between the United States and Southeast Asia, and nurture an ASEAN community.

 YSEALI focuses on critical topics identified by youth in the region: education, civic engagement, environment and natural resources management, and entrepreneurship and economic development.

 The programs offered under YSEALI are:

-As of August 2018, there are approximately 1,200 registered YSEALI members and 135 YSEALI alumni in Brunei.
+As of May 2023, there are over 2,000 registered YSEALI online members and 274 YSEALI alumni in Brunei.
 Many alumni of YSEALI programs have gone on to lead or participate in civil society organizations and activities.
-For example, YSEALI alumni and local YSEALI members ran youth-led workshops—Young Project Managers (YouPM), Young Media Advocates (YouMA), Youth-led NGO Management (YOUNM) —to train youth on project/NGO management.
+For example, YSEALI alumni and local YSEALI members ran youth-led workshops — Young Project Managers (YouPM), Young Media Advocates (YouMA), Youth-led NGO Management (YOUNM) — to train youth on project/NGO management.
 Another initiative, Youth Against Slavery (YASBrunei), is the result of YSEALI members networking with other regional counterparts attending a regional YSEALI workshop.
 YASBrunei is the country’s first-ever civil society organization focused on combatting Trafficking in Persons.